An authentic ” Mexican ceviche de pescado ” recipe, made with fresh wild caught marlin, tomatoes and crunchy cucumber.

 If you follow along on social media you probably saw that the BatMan brought home the Marlin, like a Boss !
 Over 100 pounds of wilderness just for the two of us.
 I told him he’d be sleeping on the beach in the hammock If he didn’t catch a Marlin, and can you imagine that before noon he delivered ?
 Now he gets to stay forever you guys teeheehee

-Let me just take a minute to brag about the best sashimi and poke ever, of all times, you can taste the ocean in every bite, pure blissful perfection !
+Let me just take a minute to brag about the best sashimi and exotic Poke ever, of all times, you can taste the ocean in every bite, pure blissful perfection !
 I have never tasted seafood this amazing in my entire life.

-And then there was Mexican ceviche, because hello, we were in Mexico and that’s just how we do!
+And then there was Mexican ceviche, because we were in Mexico and that’s how we do!

 And more ceviche, lots of ceviche.
 I mean I’ve been eating ceviche for breakfast kids.
 Just between you and I, my habit is clearly out of control.
 But how can I make this be my every day ?
 Fishing, making ceviche, cooking fish and kicking sand out of my chuncletas ?
 I’m kind of ready to retire to be honest.